AlgoMaster Logo

 Bad Situations

 • Large datasets.
-O(n^2) time becomes impractical very quickly.
+O(n^2) time becomes impractical quickly.
 Sorting 10,000 elements requires roughly 50 million comparisons.
 For anything beyond a few hundred elements, use O(n log n) algorithms like merge sort or quicksort.